S-Cyber/phantomstike/README.md

 # Phantom Strike

-This Python-based subdomain scanner tool allows you to perform DNS resolution and HTTP/HTTPS status code validation on subdomains.
-It supports multi-threading, external wordlist integration, delay management, and advanced checks like CNAME verification and page title extraction.
-The tool is designed to help ethical hackers and security researchers discover and analyze subdomains efficiently.
+Phantom Strike is a Python-based subdomain scanner tool designed to assist ethical hackers and security researchers in efficiently discovering and analyzing subdomains.
+It supports DNS resolution and validation of HTTP/HTTPS status codes, with advanced features such as CNAME record verification and page title extraction.
+The tool offers multi-threading capabilities, seamless integration with external wordlists, and customizable delay settings, ensuring a fast and flexible scanning process.

 ## Features